maehler/maehler.github.io/_posts/2015-01-16-mendeley-wordcloud.md

 First of all, you need to localize the Mendeley SQLite database.
 I use a Mac, so I can find it in
 `$HOME/Library/Application\ Support/Mendeley\ Desktop/<email>@www.mendeley.com.sqlite`.
 Just replace `<email>` with the email address you use for Mendeley.
+If you can't find the database, take a look at [this Mendeley support page](http://support.mendeley.com/customer/portal/articles/227951-how-do-i-locate-mendeley-desktop-database-files-on-my-computer-).
 In R, we'll then extract the relevant columns from the database.

 {% highlight R %}